 Fig. 5 Shows reproducibility measurements for all four scoring techniques on the stationary phantoms.
 Every tube voltage (80, 100, 120, 135 kV), size (small, medium, large), and density (low, normal) is included in the analysis.
 The measurements from the first set of images were plotted against the second set of images for each technique.
-Integrated mass (A), Volume fraction (B), Agatston mass scoring (C), and spatially weighted calcium scoring (D) are shown along with the root mean squared error and root mean squared deviation values.
+Integrated mass (A), Volume fraction (B), Agatston mass scoring (C), and spatially weighted calcium scoring (D) are shown along with the root mean squared error (RMSE) and root mean squared deviation (RMSD) values.